-This wild species kangaroo paw is the most reliable and long lived of this group.
-The leathery, dark green leaves are very tough and tend to hold up better against ink spot than all other kangaroo paws.
-There are true breeding colour forms of Anigozanthos flavidus, this one is green.
+The Tall Kangaroo Paw (Anigozanthos flavidus) is the most reliable and long lived of this iconic group of Western Australian plants.
+The leathery, dark green leaves are very tough and tend to hold up better against leaf blackening (often referred to as ink spot) than all other kangaroo paw species.
+There are true breeding flower colour forms of the Tall Kangaroo Paw, this one is green as in the above photos.

-It is a great bird attracting garden plant that can be a feature at the back of beds.
-Remove the dead flower stems and their associated foliage after flowering.
-It is very tolerant of a wide range of soil types including clay soils.
-It is also tolerant of quite damp positions as well.
+It is a great bird attracting garden plant that can be a feature at the back or middle of ornamental garden beds.
+Remove the dead flower stems and their associated foliage as soon as possible after the flowers start to lose their colour.
+One the plant reaches a diameter of 30 to 50cm after a few years the clean-up process can be done very quickly by chopping the whole plant back to ground level using shears or a whippersnipper.
+The Tall Kangaroo Paw is very tolerant of a wide range of soil types including clay soils.
+In fact, it thrives in quite damp positions and responds particularly well to regular fertilizing from autumn through to spring.

 |Scientific Name:||Anigozanthos flavidus|